IcyAltair/SWI-Prolog-examples/README.md

 * `horse(8).`
 * `horse(20).`

 3. Wolf, goat and cabbage problem

    This task is solved through сyclical transition between states.
+Example of usage:

+* `condition(left,left,left,left,none).`

+4. Tower of Hanoi

+   This task is solved in "classic" recursive way for 3 towers and using Frame–Stewart algorithm for more towers.
 Examples of usage:

+* `mov(3,x,y,z,p).`
-* `condition(left,left,left,left,none).`
+* `mov(3, a,[b,c],d,p).`